pyrocms/pyrocms-docs/content/general/getting-started/environments.md

 Each of these corresponds to a database group in your database.php configuration file.

-Once you have PyroCMS set up for multiple environments, you can stop worrying about accidentally overwriting configs in git and get coding.
+<div class="tip"><strong>Tip:</strong> If you are versioning your PyroCMS site with git, once you have PyroCMS set up for multiple environments, keep your database.php under version control since you will no longer need separate database.php files for development, staging, and production.</div>

 ### Checking the Environment In Layouts